vector-vulture/lineitv2/readme.md

-##LineIT.nl website v2.0 - under construction
+## LineIT.nl website v2.0 - under construction

-Used a free theme from @Devcrud, shoutout to him for the javascript functionality/bootstrap template HTML/CSS and maybe some javascript changes done by me see LICENSE.txt for more info
+Used a free theme from **@Devcrud** @ https://dribbble.com/web_creative_studio

+shoutout to him for the bootstrap template
+HTML, CSS, and maybe some javascript changes are by me see LICENSE.txt